PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The fallback SINet-shuffle plus SE/FC/Gather boundary already combines three rewrite counters with a before/after tensor-count predicate, so cleanup-only pruning remains visible.
-Characterization requires a stable zero static-shape result and an assigned opt-in complete result inside the unchanged combined guard.
+A stable zero static-shape result and an assigned opt-in complete result replace the discarded return inside the unchanged combined guard.
 No owner, predicate term, or pass order is altered.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to